yfsun0920/DH110-2023Spring/Assignments/A04/README.md

 #### Why Jessica is using the app

 - Jessica is a full-time marketing manager and mother of two.
 She has a goal to involve her family in engaging and healthy activities that foster communication, teamwork, and promote a healthier lifestyle.
 She believes that finding exercise routines and activities suitable for each family member's interests and fitness levels will help achieve this goal.
-The family fitness app it offers an approach to create personalized fitness plans and cater to her each family members’ needs and preferences.
+However, she does not have much time after work to research about physical activities.
+She has limited knowledge about how to do a fitness plan.
+The family fitness app offers an approach to create personalized fitness plans and cater to her each family members’ needs and preferences in one click.

 #### How Jessica is using the app
 - One Sunday morning, Jessica explores that the family fitness app has a personalized fitness plan feature.
 She inputs each family member's age, fitness level, interests, and relevant health information, prompting the app to generate an exercise plan with a list of tutorials tailored to each individual's preferences and abilities.
-Jessica previews the instructions and tutorials, considering whether each will be suitable for her son Tommy who loves to play sports and her 68-year-old father Harold, who enjoys low-impact activities.
+Tha app provides detailed information about each plan, which saves time for Jessica to look for information online herself.
+Jessica previews the instructions and tutorials, considering whether each will be suitable for her son, who loves to play sports, and her 68-year-old father, who enjoys low-impact activities.
 With a well-rounded plan in mind, Jessica schedules these activities into their shared family calendar and notifies her family through the app.
 As they follow the personalized exercise tutorials throughout the week, Jessica observes her family members enjoy the customized activities and feel motivated to complete them.

 ### 3. Tommy